Key Takeaways

 Pricing: Free (limited) | Paid plans from $99/month

 Featured operates as a curated email service — journalist requests are delivered to your inbox, and you respond via email.
-It's simpler than Qwoted's dashboard-based approach, which makes it easier to work into a daily routine.
+It is simpler than Qwoted's dashboard-based approach, which makes it easier to work into a daily workflow.
 The trade-off is less control over targeting and no pitch analytics.
-For teams that want to respond to as many relevant queries as possible with minimal platform friction, Featured is a strong complement to Qwoted.
+For teams that want to respond to as many relevant queries as possible and earn placements with minimal platform friction, Featured is a strong complement to Qwoted.

 6. Source of Sources